 The NHS, the biggest employer in the UK, employs a staggering 1,186,298 people.

 Studies have shown that assaults on NHS staff are increasing year by year.
-In total, 70,555 NHS staff were assaulted in 2015-2016 – up four percent on the previous year.
+According to NHS Protect, a total of 70,555 NHS staff were assaulted in 2015-2016 – up four percent on the previous year.
 It is important that healthcare staff feel safe in their working environment, so they can perform their jobs to the best of their ability.

 Having a physical security plan in place, such as the use of CCTV cameras and security guards, will help to act as a deterrent, whilst allowing staff to feel safer in their workplace.
 It is also important to have a reporting system developed to deal with incidents in the right way.